Subo661/Diseases-teller/README.md

 # Diseases-teller
-About the explanation of diseases
+## About the classification and explanation of pulmonary diseases with GL models